axelvaldez/radical-companies/_posts/children-stories/2024-08-03-how-it-started.markdown

  <p>They did not know back then how much Fiat would impact them.</p>

 <h1>Fiat</h1>
- <p>Fiat came together from  the pieces on the floor, lkke Itsums do.
+ <p>Fiat was a friend back then.
+It came together from  the pieces on the floor, like Itsums do.
 But he picked pieces with sharp edges.</p>
- <p>He had a way of morphing so that others saw different shapes of it.
-Meaning, Belonging, and all the Itsums had the ability to change as they deeply listenedn.
-But Fiat&rsquo;s morphing abilities were very strange.
+ <p>Fiat had a way of morphing so that others saw different shapes of it.
+Meaning, Belonging, and all the Itsums had the ability to change as they deeply listened.
+But Fiat&rsquo;s morphing abilities were very strange, t.
 They were something else.
  <p>All the Itsums came together by picked up pieces of love as they formed.
-Bit Fiat was very selective.</p>
+But Fiat seems very selective.</p>

 <h1>How It Started</h1>
- <p>Fiat turned out to be very divisive.</p>
- <p>It all started when it moved out of the Foundation house with Fear and Threat; they had also very little love in them.</p>
+ <p>Fiat turned out to be very divisive.
+It all started when it moved out of the Foundation house with Fear and Threat; they had also very little love in them.</p>
- <p>The violence move into the the Fiat house and things really bad.
-The Foundation house dissapeared for hundreds of years.
-But Radical built a little Foundation shack, and that is where it lived with Love.
-They even encouraged the coming together of Coowner.</p>
+ <p>Then Violence formed in the Fiat house and things really bad.
+The Foundation House almost dissapeared for hundreds of years.
+Until Radical built a little Foundation Shack, and that is where it lived with Love.</p>

 <h1>How It Ended Up</h1>
- <p>Radical came to the rescue and all ended well, after a lot of tears.</p>
+ <p>After Radical came to the rescue all ended well.
+But it took a long time and tears.</p>